shohaib1996/Dorm-dine-hub-Client/README.md

 # Feature

-1. Admin and user pannel is different so user and admin can do different things what they want to do
+1. Admin and user pannel is different so user and admin can do different things what they want to do for admin login **Email:mama@mami.com** **pass:123456**

 2. User can like and give a review to a food which give more interactivity to a user to the Site